 - Add the broth, seasoned salt, pepper, garlic powder, mustard powder and stir.

 - Secure the lid, move the valve to the sealing position, and hit Keep Warm/Cancel followed Manual or Pressure Cook on High Pressure for 6 minutes.
 Quick release when done.
 It may appear thick and soupy at this point and this is exactly what we want.

-- Stir the remaining broth with the risotto when done and you’ll notice that it will begin to thicken very quickly as rice always continues to absorb.
+- Stir the remaining broth with the cooked risotto and you’ll notice that it will begin to thicken very quickly as rice always continues to absorb.
 Add the shredded cheese and Boursin and stir until melded and very creamy.
 Add the Dijon (if using) and ham and stir until combined into the risotto.
 Serve and enjoy topped with crushed Ritz crackers, if desired.

 The deli section will usually slice your ham for you as thick or thin as you want it.
 Ask them to slice the ham into 1/4-inch slices (2 of these thick slices are about 1 pound).